-- We love to serve grilled meats with rice (Dill Rice or Lentil Rice).
+- We love to serve grilled meats with rice (Dill Rice or Cranberry Rice With Lentils).

-- Add a few flatbreads on the side - Easy Skillet Breads or Barbari Bread.
+- Add a few flatbreads on the side - Quick FlatBread Recipe or Barbari Bread.

-- Serve some sides such as Persian Cucumber Yogurt Salad or Moroccan Carrot Salad.
+- Serve some sides such as Mast-O Khiar (Cucumber Yogurt Salad) or Moroccan Carrot Salad.

-- For a low carb meal serve it with a fresh Tomato Cucumber Salad or with Tabbouleh.
+- For a low carb meal serve it with a fresh Shirazi Salad or with Tabouli Salad.

 - Be sure to serve some refreshing beverages such as Doogh or Ayran.